 What:

 Bellevue Underground Mine is a coal mine that was built over 100 years ago.
-The tour can take you 1000-ft. into the mine and 150 feet below the surface.
-On this guided tour you can discover exhibits of old carts, machinery, and equipment.
+The tour can take you 1000 feet into the mine and 150 feet below the surface.
+On this guided tour, you can discover old carts, machinery, and equipment exhibits.
 Rumour has it that this is a haunted mine.
 The last coal cart rolled out of the Bellevue Underground Mine in 1961.

 When to go: